-Note 3: Grant Funding
+Note 2: Grant Funding

 Tungsten Mining was awarded \$1 million grant funding through the Australian Government Critical Minerals Development Program (CMDP).
 The first tranche of the grant funding of \$360,000 excluding GST was received in June 23.
-Funds will be applied to support the Mount Mulgine Tungsten Project (MMP) development.
+The second tranche of the grant funding of \$540,000 excluding GST was received in February 2024.
+Funds were applied to support the Mount Mulgine Tungsten Project (MMP) development.